-The advantage of aging death free, is that if you can survive the hubristic bits you might learn something you can impart.
-First you acknowledge that your aviation decision making was sub-optimal, then dissect why and how you goto to that point and you might become a good teacher.
+The advantage of aging death free, is that if you can survive the hubristic bits, you might learn something you can impart.
+First you acknowledge that your aviation decision making was sub-optimal, then dissect why and how you got to that point and you might become a good teacher.

 I’m not the world’s best teacher, but I have enough dead friends now to be sober in how I teach, consult, coach and prod airplane, aerospace and manufacturing people into doing the right thing.

-Take for example our friend A2-AIV in the weight bedraggled photo above:
+Take for example our friend AIV in the weight bedraggled photo above:

-My use of the word “we” is a bit bold since I was not the owner, and even more shamefully so probably one of the shorter stinted pilots.
-I arrived at the end of apartheid in South Africa (how I can easily find the “1994” on my mind-history-calendar-brain.)
-I barely finished one season in the Okavango.
-I did make a short return trip in 2012, probably because I was thinking how will I make all these airplane stories into a bigger work that will help and entertain?
+My use of the word “we” is a bit bold since I was not the owner nor one of the most experienced or high time pilots.
+I arrived at the end of apartheid in South Africa and barely finished one season in the Okavango.
+I did make a short return trip in 2012, probably because I was searching for what I’m still searching for now.

-I stayed in touch with my exceptionally resilient boss, Neil Lumsden, over the years and by virtue of continuing on in the air charter / Part 135 industry in the US, I then felt like I was still part of the team back in Maun.
+Even though I left all too quickly, I stayed in touch with my resilient boss, Neil Lumsden, over the years.
+By virtue of continuing on in the air charter / Part 135 industry in the US, I felt like I was still part of the team back in Maun.
 In the routine of a more sober and business like life in Maine and Montreal, while building a painful and unscalable aircraft charter brokerage, I’d call Mark Smith to check in and hear a story to rekindle old memories and laugh hard enough to pee a bit.

 These connections made the memory proxy strong.
 I was there.
 I was part of this engine that grew into the largest on-demand airline in the sub-continent of Africa today.

-I held it in my past as a time that if the right mood struck me I could go back to and live in again if North American climate, economics or society got me down.
-“Back to Maun,” I’d think… then realize that in aviation, it simply where so many of us start, and as hard as we might want, we can’t really can’t go back.
+I held it in my past as a place, that if the right mood struck me, I could always retreat to if the North American climate, economics or society got me down.
+“Back to Maun,” I’d think… then realize that in aviation, it is simply where so many of us start, and as hard as we might want, we can’t really can’t go back.